Klemek/gitblog-data/2019/06/26/index.md

 Consider the following:

+**Step One:**
-_Step One:_ You have your local repository `gitblog-data` connected to your online GitHub one and you create a new article under the current date folder like `2019/06/26` where you add a new `index.md` file.
+You have your local repository `gitblog-data` connected to your online GitHub one and you create a new article under the current date folder like `2019/06/26` where you add a new `index.md` file.
 On this Markdown document you write your desired content and make a title with the usual single pound sign (#).
 You might even want to add a thumbnail with an image simply labelled `thumbnail`.

+**Step Two:**
-_Step Two:_ When you have finished writing your article you normally update your online repository.
+When you have finished writing your article you normally update your online repository.
 As your git CLI process your `git push origin master`, GitHub will receive the data and trigger a webhook connected to your website endpoint with the correct signature.
 This will also trigger a `git pull origin master` on the remote data folder and refresh the article list available on your website.

+**Step Three:**
-_Step Three:_ Accessing your home page will show you the correct article list incorporated into your custom template with correct links to access each.
+Accessing your home page will show you the correct article list incorporated into your custom template with correct links to access each.
 Static resources are also loaded along side your templates in the data folder as the root directory.

+**Step Four:**
-_Step Four:_ At the article's URL, you can find it formatted from Markdown to HTML then fitted into a template that, for example, add a footer or a "share this article" button.
+At the article's URL, you can find it formatted from Markdown to HTML then fitted into a template that, for example, adds a footer or a "share this article" button.

+**Step Five:**
-_Step Five:_ Now you now want to change some image or fix a typo in your article.
+Now you now want to change some image or fix a typo in your article.
 You can simply access and edit from your local repository, or even better: directly from GitHub in file edition where you can preview your Markdown changes (This article is written using this method)

 And there you go, a simple yet complete tool to share your thought on your own server.
 At least on paper.
 3 days of work and ~700 lines of code (not including unit tests) later I had this project up and running: [GitBlog.md](https://github.com/Klemek/GitBlog.md/) featuring:

-* Markdown to HTML rendering with Showdown
+* Markdown to HTML rendering with [Showdown](http://showdownjs.com/)
 * Fully customizable templates and view engine
 * RSS feed endpoint
 * Secured Git webhook endpoint
-* Code highlighting with server-side Prism
+* Code highlighting with server-side [Prism](https://prismjs.com/)
-* LaTeX math equations with server-side MathJax
+* LaTeX math equations with server-side [MathJax](https://www.mathjax.org/)
-* UML diagrams with server-side PlantUML
+* UML diagrams with server-side [PlantUML](plantuml.com/)

 All of it running on a small yet powerful NodeJS server.

 > Nice, but will this tool be used by others or is it just yours?

 I don't really care.
-I made it with a lot of configuration possibilites, so others might want to use it for its simplicity.
-You may want to tell me it's design is not that eye-catching yet it's only a reflect of my own need of minimalism (and lack of designing skills).
+I made it with a lot of configuration possibilities, so others might want to use it for its simplicity.
+You may want to tell me its design is not that eye-catching yet it's only a reflect of my own need of minimalism (and lack of designing skills).
 You can imagine a full bootstrapped version with animations and stuff and it would be totally doable with this project.

 Anyway, I will use it personally as mentioned earlier and I hope to count you as my few yet meaningful readers.